AI Glossary

 Grounding

-Connecting AI models to real-world data and concepts to improve their understanding and performance.
+Linking AI models to real-world data to enhance understanding and reliability.

 Guardrails